danchyy/danchyy.github.io/en/_posts/2020-03-19-long-range-trend.md

 ![](/assets/long_range_shooters/trae_dame.png)

-It is already wide known that the number of threes is increasing significantly throughout the entire NBA with every year.
+It is already widely known that the number of threes is increasing significantly throughout the entire NBA with every year.
 This has become a necessary skill for virtually all positions.
 But there are more and more players playing in some new, crazier way.
-The world was primary impressed with Steph Curry and his long range threes, but today some players take that long-range shooting to an even greater level.
+The world was primarily impressed with Steph Curry and his long range threes, but today some players take that long-range shooting to an even greater level.

 <!--more-->